Enable or disable agent self-protection on Windows

 Configure agent self-protection using the command line

 You can enable and disable self-protection using the command line, with one limitation: you cannot specify an authentication password.
 You need to use Deep Security Manager for that.
 See Configure self-protection through Deep Security Manager for details.
+Note that the password cannot be longer than 32 characters; if this length is exceeded, the password is automatically truncated.

 1. Log in to the Windows agent locally.